Huskisson Dock: World War II

 On 3 May 1941 Huskisson Branch Dock Number 2 was the site of the SS Malakand explosion during Liverpool's May Blitz, when 1,000 tons of explosives on board the ship were ignited during an air raid.
 Four people were killed and debris from the ship was strewn up to 2.5 miles away.
 The two ton anchor stock from the ship landed outside Bootle General Hospital, Derby Road, 1.5 miles from the scene.

 Late 20th century

 Largely destroyed by the Malakand explosion, Huskisson Dock was rebuilt after the War.
+The Tate & Lyle Sugar Silo was built nearby, but on the opposite side of the Dock Road, and so was linked by an overhead conveyor.

 Huskisson Branch Dock Number 2 was subsequently filled in and is now the site of a timber yard.
 Huskisson Dock remains in use, handling general bulk cargoes.

 Up to the 1960s Cunard liners would berth mainly in Huskisson Dock.

 Throughout the late 1970s the Nigerian 'river' ships (named after Nigerian rivers) were regular visitors to Huskisson Dock.
 The Nigerian sailors were veritable traders, loading locally purchased, second hand household appliances onto ships for sale in ports of call in Africa, en route to Nigeria.